pontocom/SecLabs/passwords/attacks.md

 ### Attacking a Web application with THC-Hydra

+In here we are going to use dictionary attacks against web applications.

+#### DVWA - Damn Vulnerable Web Application

 In order to do this, we will use a vulnerable web application called [DVWA](https://github.com/digininja/DVWA).
 You'll find more information about how to install [DVWA](../appsecurity/dvwa.md) in this section.

 For this sake, we'll assume that you already have DVWA installed and that it can be used.